GitHawkApp/GitHawk/Pods/StyledTextKit/README.md

 ### Building `NSAttributedString`s

-`StyledTextKit` lets you build complex `NSAttributedString`s by combining:
+`StyledTextKit` lets you build complex `NSAttributedString`s:

-- Add `NSAttributedString`s or `String`s and continue using the previous attributes, saving you from repetitive `.font` and `.foregroundColor` styling
+- Append `NSAttributedString`s or `String`s while re-using the string's current attributes, saving you from repetitive `.font` and `.foregroundColor` styling.
 - Intermix complex font traits like **bold** and _italics_ to get _**bold italics**_.
 - Handle dynamic text size at string render time.
-Let's you build the string once and re-render it on device text-size changes.
+Lets you build the string once and re-render it on device text-size changes.
-- Call `save()` and `restore()` to push/pop style settings, letting you build complex test styles without complex code.
+- Call `save()` and `restore()` to push/pop style settings, letting you build complex text styles without complex code.

 ```swift
 let attributedString = StyledTextBuilder(text: "Foo ")